Neononane/Zelda1RandoTools/doc/about.md

 **EDIT in August 2023**: wow, the app has come so far in the last couple years.
 So many more features, and greatly improved usability across a variety of devices.
 Thanks to many users (too many to name) who helped over the years by testing, reporting bugs, offering feature suggestions, and discussing design ideas.

+**EDIT in April 2025**: Brian has officially passed the torch to the community to continue to grow and evolve this software.
+We respect his vision, time, and effort put into making this a viable piece of software.
+Going forward this will be the repository for the tracker.
+Looking forward to everything we can accomplish together. --Neononane